Zhongshan metro station

 Zhongshan (中山, formerly transliterated as Chungshan Station until 2003) is a metro station in Taipei, Taiwan served by Taipei Metro.
 It is a transfer station between the Tamsui–Xinyi and s.
-The station opened on 28 March 1997 for traffic on the Tamsui-Xinyi line, and Songshan-Xindian line services opened on 15 November 2014.
 It is located in the middle of the underground Zhongshan Metro Mall and near the Shin Kong Mitsukoshi Department Store.
+Zhongshan is a popular shopping district for young people and international tourists.

 Station overview

 The station is an underground structure with an island platform and four exits when Tamsui line opened.
 It is located at the intersection of Nanjing West Rd. and the Metro Park (near Chengde Rd. and Zhongshan North Rd.).
 It is also a transfer station with the Songshan line.

 The Songshan line station added two additional exits and renovated two existing exits.
 The station is a four-level, underground station.
 The Songshan line station is 26 m deep and 176 m long and 23 m meters wide.